Sensory

 Universal design: why this helps everyone

 The DfE advocates a universal design approach: planning environments for a range of needs raises engagement and wellbeing for all students.
-What helps autistic learners, clear signals, sensory control, fewer distractions, makes the school day better for neurotypical peers too.
 This is a useful argument when speaking to headteachers; framing adjustments as whole-class improvements gets more traction than framing them as individual accommodations.

 Sensory rooms: helpful if done right

 Dedicated calm rooms can help, but the evidence is cautious.
-Small studies show they can reduce anxiety or repetitive behaviours, but robust school-based evidence is scarce.
+Small studies show they can reduce anxiety or repetitive behaviours; robust school-based evidence is scarce.

 The key is control.
 When autistic children could control the lights, sounds, and stimuli in a sensory room, they showed more attention and fewer repetitive behaviours.
-When they can't adjust the input, the room can backfire.
 Poorly designed spaces with bright LED projectors, cramped booths, or non-optional time-in risk being distressing or punitive.

-A good sensory space is varied (options for dimming, soft music or silence, fidget tools, soft seating), always accessible on the child's request, and easily exited.
+A good sensory space offers options for dimming, soft music or silence, fidget tools, and soft seating; is always accessible on the child's request; and is easily exited.
 It should never function as an isolation room.
 And it's no substitute for making the main classroom environment tolerable.

 What parents can request